ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 Children:
   - **Jonas E. Mills** (born Staten Island NY, 1852, died Brookton NY, Oct 13, 1885).
   - **Horace F. Mills** (born Staten Island NY, 1854, died Corfu NY, October 27, 1876).
-  - **Mary Emily Mills** who went by "Emily" and often signed her name as "M. Emily Mills" (born Staten Island NY, 1861, died Brooktondale NY, Nov 3, 1937).
+  - **Mary Emily Mills** who went by "Emily" and often signed her name as "M. Emily Mills" (born Staten Island NY, Dec 1858, died Brooktondale NY, Nov 3, 1937).

 None of Edward's children married or had children.

-Edward married (2) **Hannah (Thatcher) Eastman Mills** (1825?, died Brooktondale NY, Feb 25, 1917).
+Edward married (2) **Hannah (Thatcher) Eastman Mills** (May 1824, died Brooktondale NY, Feb 25, 1917).
 Married on Dec 30, 1896.

   - No children.

 Notes:
+  - Emily's and Hannah's birthdates was well as the birth places for Hannah, Emily, Jonas and Horace are based on census entries.
+The birthdates in particular are based on the 1900 census, which contradict Emily's gravestone.
   - Edward's parents were married while Edward was in utero and his older brother Thomas was already a toddler.
   - The only source of Horace's exact date of death is a listing from Evergreen Hill Cemetery, so this date should be verified.
   - Edward's middle name Hallock was his Mother's maiden name.